arestivo/slides/markdown/php.md

 # Using Arrays

-When a key is not provided, PHP will increment the largest previously used integer key.
+PHP will increment the **largest previously used** integer key when a key is not provided.

 ```php
 $values = array('name'=>'John', 'age'=>45, 2=>'Car', 'Bicycle');